Nextiva / Blog / Customer Experience

 The more value you create for your customers, the less you generally have to worry about losing their business.
 You can measure your effectiveness with several call center metrics and KPIs that illustrate different parts of the customer experience.

-We compiled these 22 best metrics for customer service to help nurture your customer relationships and avoid pitfalls in your customer experience.
+We compiled the top fifteen metrics for customer service that will help you nurture your customers and avoid pitfalls in your customer experience.

 1. Customer Satisfaction Score (CSAT)

 Happy customers spend more and churn less.
-One of the best customer service metrics to measure customer satisfaction is through CSAT surveys.
+One of the best ways to measure customer satisfaction is through CSAT surveys.
 This crucial metric measures what customers feel, think, and do regarding your business.

 You can vary the customer satisfaction survey question if the intent stays the same.
 Then, customers can respond on a scale from 1–5, with 1 being Very Unsatisfied, 3 being Neutral, and 5 being Very Satisfied.